huggingface/huggingface_hub/docs/sagemaker/inference.md

 #### `HF_MODEL_ID`

 The `HF_MODEL_ID` environment variable defines the model id, which will be automatically loaded from [huggingface.co/models](https://huggingface.co/models) when creating or SageMaker Endpoint.
-The 🤗 Hub provides +10 000 models all available through this environment variable.
+The 🤗 Hub provides 10,000+ models, all available through this environment variable.

 ```bash
 HF_MODEL_ID="distilbert-base-uncased-finetuned-sst-2-english"